wairas/hsi-website/docs/happy/happy_tools/happy-envi-viewer.md

 * Color: sets the color for the polygon overlays
 * Modify: for deleting multiple polygons or changing multiple labels in one go
 * Add polygon: creates a polygon from the markers, if there are at least three
-* Min object size: the minimum object size that objects detected by SAM must have (applied to width and height)
-* Run SAM: uses the current marker(s) as guidance point(s) for SAM to obtain outline detections

 ## Pixels